 - 3,952 fatally injured drivers tested positive for drugs in 2010

 What Can You Do About Drugged Driving?

 The first line of defense is awareness, and education is not far behind.
 Use of any mind-altering drug makes it dangerous as well as illegal to drive a car under those influences.
 If you suspect a friend or family member is engaging in such behavior try to educate them about the hazards and dissuade them from continuing.
 Or, perhaps you’re at the point of intervening and should consult with a physician or counselor about their drugged driving activity.

 Drug Rehab in Los Angeles

 If you’re living in the greater Los Angeles metropolitan area, there’s a premier facility to help you deal with issues surrounding drugged driving.
 The Hills Treatment Center is a private, residential drug treatment facility that is out front on all issues surrounding substance addiction for people of all ages.
-Under the leadership of Dr. Howard C. Samuels, a leading expert in drug and alcohol addiction, The Hills is prepared to address all aspects of addiction in their secluded hillside setting.
+Under the leadership of Dr. The Hill’s Program Director C. Samuels, a leading expert in drug and alcohol addiction, The Hills is prepared to address all aspects of addiction in their secluded hillside setting.
 The Hills will be that all -encompassing resource that you can turn to for solutions to any addiction problem, and they reflect exactly the kind of proactive care and concern that’s part of the White House’s new outlook on drug control.
 Contact them today.
 Don’t let your loved one be the next drugged driver on the road.